 Section 6000.180 Stop Operation Order

-a) The Director or an inspector hired by the Department of Labor may order, in writing, a temporary and immediate cessation of operation of any amusement ride or amusement attraction if it:
+a) The Department of Labor may order, in writing, a temporary and immediate cessation of operation of any amusement ride or amusement attraction if it:

 1) Has been determined after inspection to be hazardous or unsafe;

-2) Is in operation before the Director has issued a permit to operate such equipment; or
+2) Is in operation before the Director has issued a permit to operate that equipment; or

 3) The owner or operator is not in compliance with the insurance requirements contained in Section 2-14 of the Act.
 (Section 2-12 of the Act)

-b) Reinspection shall be done within three business days after the Department has been notified where and when a reinspection can be done.
+b) Reinspection shall be performed within three working days after the Department has been notified where and when a reinspection can be performed.

 c) Only the Director may remove, deface in any manner, or cover a Stop Operation Order sticker after it has been applied to an amusement ride or amusement attraction.